Discover the Cirque du Fer-à-Cheval: waterfalls and hikes

-Nestled in the heart of the Haut-Giffre valley, in the village of Sixt-Fer-à-Cheval, at the heart of the Sixt-Passy Natural Reserve, the Cirque du Fer-à-Cheval is an exceptional natural site.
-This limestone amphitheater impresses with its dizzying cliffs, its countless waterfalls, and its preserved atmosphere.
+Nestled in the heart of the Haut-Giffre valley, in the village of Sixt-Fer-à-Cheval, at the heart of the Sixt-Passy Nature Reserve, the Cirque du Fer-à-Cheval is an exceptional natural site.
+This limestone amphitheater impresses with its dizzying cliffs, countless waterfalls, and preserved atmosphere.
 It is the largest mountain cirque in the French Alps, a must-see for lovers of hiking, nature, waterfalls, and spectacular landscapes.

 1. Understanding the Cirque du Fer-à-Cheval